techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-magic5-ultimate-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ### Tip 4: Plug both devices to power

 You should ensure that both the android and iOS devices have sufficient power to run through the entire data transfer process.
-If you doubt the power consumption, keep the Asus ROG Phone 8 Pro devices connected to power before you start moving your content from android to iOS device.
+If you doubt the power consumption, keep the Honor Magic5 Ultimate devices connected to power before you start moving your content from android to iOS device.

 ### Tip 5: Set your phone into airplane mode